snowyu/node-buffer-codec/README.md

     * it's avaiable only when constructor passed bufferSize argument or \_encodeBuffer implenmented only.
   * bufferSize: the default max interal buffer size.
   * isBuffer(): it's true if have a interal buffer.
+  * byteLength(value): return the byte length of the value.